Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 1 \cdot 1 \cdot 20,000,000 \cdot 1 = 20,000,000
 ```

-In this case, `request_id` should be changed to a field when migrating to Timestream for InfluxDB.
+In this case, `request_id` should be changed to a field when migrating to Timestream for InfluxDB, after which the cardinality would be $`1`$.

 If you decide to migrate to Timestream for InfluxDB and decide to translate any dimensions to InfluxDB fields, see [InfluxData's documentation for schema design best practices](https://docs.influxdata.com/influxdb/v2/write-data/best-practices/schema-design).